KaiaWalters/chesschat/.github/PULL_REQUEST_TEMPLATE.md

-## 🛠️ Proposed changes
+### 📝 Proposed changes

-Describe the big picture of your changes here to communicate to the maintainers why we should accept this pull request.
-If it fixes a bug or resolves a feature request, be sure to link to that issue.
+*Describe the big picture of your changes here to communicate to the maintainers why we should accept this pull request.
+If it fixes a bug or resolves a feature request, be sure to link to that issue.*

-## 💧 ⚡️ 🔥 👁️ Types of changes
+### 🤨 Types of changes

-What types of changes have been introduced.
-What is their intended impact on the project?
+*What types of changes have been introduced.
+What is their intended impact on the project?*

 _Put an `x` in the boxes that apply_